-Color mixing and the science of resist mediums are educational STEAM activities for kids that make learning fun at home or in the classroom.
-And, this colorful winter tree silhouette watercolor art project provides a wealth of learning opportunities for children and adults of all ages.
-Working with resist mediums and watercolor paints is a process-oriented way to practice working with watercolor paints and different color blending techniques.
-You may also enjoy this list of winter art projects and painting ideas for kids.
+Learning about color mixing and the science of resist mediums is an educational STEAM activity for kids.
+Learning about these creative art concepts and how to create them on paper makes learning fun at home or in the classroom.
+This colorful winter tree silhouette watercolor art project provides many learning opportunities for children and adults of all ages.
+Working with the science of resist mediums and watercolor paints is a process-oriented way to practice using watercolors with various shading and color-blending techniques.

-Working on this winter watercolor art project over two days also allows homeschoolers to spend more time learning with this fun winter STEAM activity for kids.
-It also allows parents and teachers to focus on one art technique at a time–which makes it a lot easier to complete successfully.
+Working on this winter watercolor art project over two days also allows art students and homeschoolers to learn more with this fun winter STEAM activity for kids.
+It also allows parents and teachers to focus on one art technique at a time.
+This makes completing this winter silhouette art project much more straightforward and fun for kids and beginning artists.
+Scroll down to see the winter tree art supply list and the step-by-step instructions for this winter art painting idea, including the directions to make black glue.
+You might also enjoy creating Snowy Alpine Tree Watercolor Art.

-Winter Tree Art Project Supplies
+Colorful Winter Tree Art Supplies:

 - White glue and black acrylic paint, OR, black oil pastel, OR, black crayon